toddbranch/ECE382/notes/L2/index.md

 This is equivalent to RAM on your PC in terms of access - the CPU can directly access any of it.
 Your hard drive isn't directly accessible by the CPU.

+*[Show the memory map on screen]*

 ![MSP430 Memory Map](memory_map.jpg)

 *[Briefly discuss what each section is used for, etc.]*

+Talk about the different variants of the MSP430 and why these sections aren't consistent across devices.

 We'll be working with the **msp430g2553** variant.

+*[Draw sections of memory in on memory map]*

 512b of RAM - 0x200-0x400
 16kb of ROM - 0xc000-0xffdf

 0x1100-0xc000 is empty!
 There is no memory backing it up!
-Other variants of the msp430 might use it, but ours is specialized for purposes that don't need much memory - making it cheaper.
 If you attempt to write to this area of memory, you'll trigger what's essentially a **segmentation fault** because that memory doesn't exist.
 It will cause the chip to do a Power-up Clear (PUC), resetting the state of your processor.
+This is a tough error to debug.

-- Little Endian
+- Endianness
-    - Discuss endianness (Big vs Little Endian)
     - Endianness is concerned with the ordering of bytes on a computer.
     - Little Endian means the least significant byte of a chunk of data is stored at the lowest memory address.
         - The MSP430 and your computer, presuming you run an x86_64 processor, use this.
     - Big Endian means the most significant byte of a chunk of data is stored at the lowest memory address.
         - The 68S12 we used last semester used this

+For instance, if I executed the instruction `MOV.W  #0xdfec, &0x0200`, how would that word be stored in memory?
+Remember, each location (cubby hole) in memory stores one byte.

+*[Draw picture of memory here to contrast the two]*

+Often, the debugger will show memory like this: `0x0200: 0xec 0xdf 0xxx 0xxx`, which can make it tough to read in little endian format.

 ## Assembly and Machine Languages

 ### Assembly Language
 Now that we're familiar with our API, how do we interact with it?
 How do we talk to the computer?

-- To command a computer, you must understand its language (ISA):
 - **Instructions:** words in a computers language
 - **Instruction Set:** the dictionary of the language

-So we're going to write some instructions out of its instruction set.
-As I said earlier, the MSP430 has 27 instructions in its instruction set.
-How do we write them?

-- Instructions indicate the operation to perform and the operations to use
 - **Assembly Language:** human-readable format of computer instructions
 - **Machine Language:** computer-readable instructions - binary (1's and 0's)

-Computers run on 1s and 0s - machine code.
-Assembly is the human-readable equivalent.
+Can a computer read assembly language?
+NO!
+What does a computer read?
+1's and 0's.

 For the first half of this course, we'll be writing in assembly.
 We use an **assembler** to convert from assembly to machine code.

 ### Assembly Process
 **Let's write our first MSP430 program.**

-*[DEMO Open this program in VIM, walk through instructions]*
+What's the first program we write when we're learning a language?
+Hello, world!
+But we don't have a screen on our dev board.
+So we use the only thing we've got - turn on the LEDs.

+*[Cat this prgoram to the screen, walk through what each instruction is doing]*

 ```
 ; This program sets all pins on Port 1 to output and high.
 Since LEDs 1 and 2 are connected to P1.0 and P1.6 respectively, they will light up.

-.equ    WDTPW, 0x5a00
-.equ    WDTHOLD, 0x0080
-.equ    WDTCTL, 0x0120
-.equ    P1DIR, 0x0022
-.equ    P1OUT, 0x0021
+.include 'header.S'

 .text
 main: